2025 Officers and Directors

 Bonita “Bonnie” Lee is interested in social and economic exchange between Florida’s prehistoric communities.
 Her expertise is in Landscape Archaeology, Data Science, GIS and remote sensing.
 Her approach is to determine the cost of mobility between archaeological sites - cost in terms of time and energy to travel.
 She has an extensive background in computer science.
 She holds a B.S. in Electrical Engineering from University of Florida, an M.S. in Electrical Engineering from University of Wisconsin, and is a candidate for an M.S. in Anthropology from Florida Atlantic University.
 She has archaeological experience as a crew member on South Florida sites along the Loxahatchee Slough and River, Las Olas River and Caloosahatchee River.

-Director-at-large – April Holmes (second of three year term)
+Director-at-large – April A. Holmes (third of three year term)

-Director-at-large – Dorothy Block (first of three year term)
+Director-at-large –Dorothy Block (second of three year term)

 Dorothy Block holds M.A. (archaeology) and B.A. (cultural) degrees in Anthropology.
-She also has a B.A. in English with emphasis in theatre and writing and a certificate in ethnic studies.
+She also has a B.A. in English (literature and theatre).
 She is a steadfast supporter of FAS.
-She has served as chapter representative for PBCAS, a chapter she founded, and she chairs the FAS Journal Committee where she has worked to modernize and bring The Florida Anthropologist to a global audience.
+She chairs the FAS Journal Committee and has worked to modernize and bring The Florida Anthropologist to a global audience.
 Dorothy has authored journal articles about Vodou, Santeria and the archaeology of eastern Palm Beach County.
 She has worked in private sector archaeology for 15 years.

 Committee Chairs